ruggerifrancesco/html-css-booleaner/README.md

 <h4>Last update:</h4>
 ---

-- [ X ] Changed and fixed selector and styling, in order to be more <br>
+- [x] Changed and fixed selector and styling, in order to be more <br>
     semanthic, and to be in order with the excercise of the day